 Topics include the changing patterns of ethnic relations and identification; multiculturalism, religion and liberal democracy; Muslim minorities in the West; migration, return migration and transnational communities; and transnational elite migration.
 The Centre for Ethnicity and Citizenship and the Migration reading group advance this research agenda.

-Research in this theme advances theory in the disciplines of sociology and politics.
-Studies address the 'state of the art' issues in culture, the arts and media industries; gender; family and work; poverty and class; and social justice.
-The Townsend Centre on Poverty, Innocence Project and Gender and Governance Group carry their relevant activities forward in this theme.
+Research in this theme addresses the 'state of the art' issues of: gender; family and work; poverty and class; and social justice.
+The Townsend Centre on Poverty, Innocence Project, Class and Power Network and Gender and Governance Group carry their relevant activities forward in this theme.